gruvw/tiny-tower-help/content/purchases/_index.md

 ## VIP Package

-See also: ?tthelp vip50

 The game offers an in-app purchase for a VIP package.
 It is often available at 50% off, so if you plan on playing the game a lot it can be worth the money.

 Here are the advantages of getting the VIP Package: